2024 Ukrainian Cup final

-The 2024 Ukrainian Cup Final was the 31st final match of the annual Ukrainian football cup competition.
+The 2024 Ukrainian Cup final was the 31st final match of the annual Ukrainian football cup competition.
 It was played on 15 May 2024 at the Avanhard Stadium in Rivne.
 This is the first time the cup final would be held in Rivne.

-With still ongoing full-scale invasion of Ukraine by the Russian Federation, this final was the first one since the start of the invasion in February of 2022 and the 9th since the start of the war in 2014.
+With still ongoing full-scale invasion of Ukraine by the Russian Federation, this final was the first one since the start of the invasion in February 2022 and the 9th since the start of the war in 2014.

 Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).